-Notices hereunder shall be given by registered or certified mail, and if by the state shall be addressed to FSFSA Local S-20, 3433 Lithia Pinecrest Road #347 Valrico, Florida 33594, and if by FSFSA shall be addressed to the Chief Negotiator, Department of Management Services, 4050 Esplanade Way, Suite 160, Tallahassee, Florida 32399-0950.
+Notices hereunder shall be given by email or U.S. Mail, return-receipt requested, and if by the state shall be addressed to FSFSA Local S-20, 3433 Lithia Pinecrest Road #347 Valrico, Florida 33594, and if by FSFSA shall be addressed to the Chief Negotiator, Department of Management Services, 4050 Esplanade Way, Suite 160, Tallahassee, Florida 32399-0950.
 Either party may, by a like written notice, change the address to which such notice shall be given.
 Notices shall be considered to have been given as of the date shown on the postmark.